 This does not mean that there is no way to change your job or housing.
-But, you MUST work at the job on your job offer for at least 3 weeks, and you must follow the job change procedures.
+But, you MUST work at the job on your job offer for at least 3 weeks, and you must follow the job change procedures or housing change procedures.

 If you arrive in the U.S. and have sudden health problems that prevent you from working at your assigned job, you must visit a doctor in the U.S. and get a note excusing you from your job.
-You will then be allowed to find a new job in the same city.
-You must work at this job for at least 3 weeks.
+You will then be allowed to find a new job in the same city, which you must work at for at least 3 weeks.

-If you arrive in the U.S. and find that your job or housing is different than was stated on your job offer, it may be possible for you to leave your job early, but you must first contact ERDT. (though, remember that it is common for you not to receive full working hours in the first couple weeks).
+If you arrive in the U.S. and find that your job or housing is different than was stated on your job offer, you may not just leave.
+Contact ERDT for help.

 Other reasons ERDT would have to terminate your program:

 - If you are in the U.S. at any point without insurance